The First Year Professional Acting Program

 Studying a range of plays, students learn to close read early modern text and analyze the distinctive qualities of Shakespeare’s language and demands of performance.
 The nature of Elizabethan and early Jacobean stages, style as well as historical productions and key figures in Shakespeare and the classical tradition are studied, leading to a knowledge of the history of Shakespeare in performance and how he has been interpreted on stage and screen through succeeding generations.

-This class focuses on developing an expressive, flexible, and resonant voice with stamina and range.
+This class uses a number of techniques, including Alexander, and focuses on developing an expressive, flexible, and resonant voice with stamina and range.
 Students are instructed in the phonetic alphabet and diction with the goal of mastering Standard American Speech and eliminating any regional or foreign accent.
 The goal is for each student to develop a neutral, organic voice for theatre, film, and television.